 Child custody is probably the most contested part of any divorce proceedings because it determines how parents will raise their children and can determine the child’s well-being for the rest of their life.
-To learn more about child custody laws and father rights in Colorado, call our Colorado Springs child custody attorneys at (719) 225-4443 to discuss your options.
+To learn more about child custody laws and father rights in Colorado, call our Colorado Springs child custody lawyers at (719) 225-4443 to discuss your options.

 Father Rights in Colorado: Is Colorado a Mother or Father State?

 Nothing in Colorado’s “best interests of the child” statute states that mothers have more rights than fathers, and vice versa.
 Thus, theoretically, Colorado courts are gender-neutral when applying the statute to determine child custody.

 However, the “best interests of the child” principle contains many factors that sometimes “favor” the mother, especially in households where the mother stays at home to care for the children and household while the father works outside the home as the sole provider for the family.
 When separation or divorce happens in such a family, several “best interests of the child” factors come into play and may lead to mothers having more parenting time, these include:

 - Their role as the primary caregiver;